-Shares represented by properly executed proxies will be voted, unless such authority is withheld, for the election as directors of First Empire of the following twenty-one (21) persons, to hold office until the 1996 Annual Meeting of Stockholders and until their successors have been elected and qualified.
-Each of the nominees listed below was elected at the 1994 Annual Meeting of Stockholders, except for James V. Glynn and John L. Wehle, Jr., who became directors on May 17, 1994, and Robert T. Brady and Samuel T. Hubbard, Jr., who became directors on October 18, 1994.
-If any nominee for any reason should become unavailable for election or if a vacancy should occur before the election (which events are not expected), it is intended that the shares represented by the proxies will be voted for such other person as the Company's management shall designate.
+Shares represented by properly executed proxies will be voted, unless such authority is withheld, for the election as directors of First Empire of the following twenty-one (21) persons, to hold office until the 1999 Annual Meeting of Stockholders and until their successors have been elected and qualified.
+Each of the nominees listed below was elected at the 1997 Annual Meeting of Stockholders, except for Messrs.
+Allyn, Bennett, King, O'Donnell and Vensel, each of whom became a director on April 1, 1998.
+See "ACQUISITION OF ONBANCORP, INC." If any nominee for any reason should become unavailable for election or if a vacancy should occur before the election (which events are not expected), it is intended that the shares represented by the proxies will be voted for such other person as the Company's management shall designate.

 The principal occupation of each of the nominees for the last five years was substantially the same as is listed below.
-The information with respect to the nominees is as of March 6, 1995 and includes their affiliations with First Empire's subsidiary banks, Manufacturers and Traders Trust Company ("M&T Bank") and The East New York Savings Bank ("East New York"), and with First Empire's other subsidiaries.
+The information with respect to the nominees is as of April 2, 1998 and includes their affiliations with First Empire's subsidiary banks, M&T Bank and M&T Bank, National Association ("M&T Bank, N.A."), and with First Empire's other subsidiaries.